PartyDAO/party-protocol/docs/governance.md

 Governance in Parties follows a fairly traditional model, revolving around passing and executing proposals.
 Proposals have the following properties:

-- proposal ID: A unique identifier (counter) assigned to a proposal when it it is first proposed.
-- `maxExecutableTime`: A timestamp beyond which the proposal can no longer be executed (for the first time).
+- `maxExecutableTime`: A timestamp beyond which the proposal can no longer be executed.
+In the case of [multi-step proposals](#multi-step-proposals), this only restricts the first time the proposal is executed.
 - `cancelDelay`: Number of seconds after a proposal enters the `InProgress` state after which it can be forcibly interrupted and marked complete so another proposal can be executed.
 - `proposalData`: Encoded data needed to execute the proposal.
+- Proposal ID: A unique identifier (counter) assigned to a proposal when it it is first proposed.

-An important thing to note is that none of these proposal properties are ever stored on-chain.
-Instead, only the hash of these fields are stored on-chain (keyed by the proposal ID) to enforce that the properties do not change between lifecycle operations.
+An important thing to note is that none of these proposal properties (aside from the proposal ID) are ever stored on-chain.
+Instead, only the hash of these fields are stored on-chain (keyed by the proposal ID) to optimize for gas usage and enforce that the properties do not change between lifecycle operations.

 ### Proposal Stages/Status